All Episodes

 Right, so there are some very disturbing statistics that I'm going to give you here from this article.

-So shoplifting is at an all time high.
+So shoplifting is at an all-time high.

-2023 to 2024, we had 444,000 recorded offences.
+They say that from the period between March 2023 to 2024, we had 444,000 recorded offenses.

 A lot of people just don't report them because they don't think anymore that the police is actually going to help them.

-And it was in a somewhat bad neighborhood and they had shoplifters every single day.
+And it was in a somewhat bad neighborhood.

 Wait, what do you mean bad neighborhood?

-Bad neighborhood as in bad neighborhood.
+Bad neighborhood, as in bad neighborhood.

-And people would come in every single day and shop lift.
+And people would come in every single day and shoplift.

-Sometimes an entire, like an entire aisle would almost get cleared, Not an aisle, but an entire shelf could almost get cleared out.
+Not an aisle, but an entire shelf could almost get cleared out.

-And they were basically just told, Don't do anything about it.
+And they were basically just told don't do anything about it.

 They had security, but the security didn't do anything about it.